vieillevilledehoian 0

 japanese bridge hoi an

-The Japanese Covered Bridge is the symbol of Hoi An and one of the most famous landmarks in Vietnam.
-It is said that if you come to Hoi An and haven’t seen it, you haven’t truly visited Hoi An.
+It’s simply the symbol of Hoi An.
+One of the most iconic landmarks in Vietnam.
+Honestly, if you come to Hoi An and skip this spot, you haven’t really visited the city.

-It was built in the 17th century by Japanese merchants to connect their district with that of the Chinese.
-At the entrance, you will find a statue of a dog on one side and a statue of a monkey on the other.
-According to legend, this corresponds to the year that construction began (year of the dog) and the year it was completed (year of the monkey).
+The Japanese Bridge was built in the 16th century by Japanese merchants to connect their quarter with the Chinese one.
+At the entrance, you’ll see a dog statue on one side and a monkey on the other.

-• This bridge is so famous in Vietnam that it is printed on one side of the 20,000 VND Vietnamese bill.
+The bridge is so iconic in Vietnam that it appears on the 20,000 VND banknote.

 3. The Precious Heritage Museum